Super Tekla

-Romeo Librada (born January 13, 1982), better known in his stage name Super Tekla or simply Tekla, is a Filipino actor, comedian and television host.
+Romeo Librada (born January 13, 1982), known professionally as Super Tekla or simply Tekla, is a Filipino actor, comedian and television host.
 He is best known for appearing in GMA Network's variety show, Wowowin as one of its hosts.

 Early life

 Librada was born in the small town of Pigcawayan, a town in Cotabato wherein he was raised by the Manobo tribe and was trained to be a farmer.
 His mother died at an early age, according to him.
 Due to this, he supported his own education until he finished high school.
 He has seven siblings.

 Career

 Stand-up comedy

 Out of curiosity, Librada went alone to Manila wherein he found himself singing on stage at malls and comedy bars for fun.
 He was then discovered and got regular stints as a singer first, then a stand-up comedian, at a popular comedy bar.
 He is best known for his Celine Dion and Whitney Houston voice impersonations.